- December 2020 Update

 A decade ago, we began raising funds to construct permanent living quarters for the children at Metta Geha and to meet their immediate needs for food, clothing, health care, and school fees.
 As our relationships and projects evolve, we find ourselves facilitating community-led, long-term strategies, joining with local partners to create sustainable models over time.
 This evolution in our work was evident during our January trip.

 Metta Partners has learned from community leaders that conversational English skills will open up employment opportunities for young people in Kanpetlet.
 This April, in partnership with the Cetana Educational Foundation, we will launch a teacher training program to improve the teaching of English in the local schools.
-Linguistics professor Janet Powers will teach the first four-week intensive workshop during the teachers’ vacation this April.
+A linguistics professor will teach the first four-week intensive workshop during the teachers’ vacation this April.
 Another intensive will be offered in April 2018, with informal practice sessions designed to maintain and build skills scheduled throughout the intervening year.
-In January, Janet accompanied us to the Chin Hills to run a pilot session with 15 eager high school teachers.
-We were impressed by Janet’s approach and encouraged by her students’ enthusiastic response to her.
+In January, the professor accompanied us to the Chin Hills to run a pilot session with 15 eager high school teachers.
+We were impressed by her approach and encouraged by her students’ enthusiastic response to her.

 We were gratified to find that the children at Metta Geha are well and that several of the older ones are pursuing career opportunities such as weaving, nursing, teaching, and law.
 We continue to fund staff salaries and nutritious food, while we work with local experts to identify an agricultural program that will contribute to the food supply while generating an income stream.
 Our work has been complemented by two other organizations that have funded a new community room, kitchen and dining area, and boys’ toilet and shower area.